andrewsage/open311server/README.md

 The current data include is:

-* Community Groups contact information within the geographic region of Aberdeen City Council
+* Community Groups contact information within the geographic region of Aberdeen City Council (note this data has not been cleaned and may appear corrupt for some results)

 Running the app
 ===